 While Thanksgiving is much more than just enjoying abundant delicious food, it’s certainly one of the perks we all love.
 It’s especially hard to pick one favorite dish when the dinner spread usually includes a perfectly roasted or fried turkey, creamy mashed potatoes and gravy, tart cranberry sauce, fluffy stuffing, sweet potato casserole, and of course, the ever-popular Green Bean Casserole.

 While many families have recipes that have been made the same way year after year, and even generation after generation, there’s nothing wrong with trying something new or making a few tweaks for flavorful improvements.
-Our green bean casserole recipe includes Mexican-style cheese for a delicious Mexican twist and fluffy Mahatma® Parboiled Rice for added texture.
+Our green bean casserole is a homemade Mexican rice recipe that includes Mexican-style cheese for a delicious Mexican twist and fluffy Mahatma® Parboiled Rice for added texture.
 We’re sure you’ll love the addition!
 Our parboiled rice is perfect for dishes like this one because it’s already partially cooked making for fluffy, not sticky grains.
+If you prefer a different rice variety, opt for those that have less starch.
+In fact, you could add fragrant notes by swapping in perfect jasmine rice.
+Traditional recipes could also include classics like and authentic paella recipe seafood.